rahmec/leetcode/writeups/274-h_index.md

 Put in a synthetic way, the candidate is the minimum between remaining papers and the number of citations.
 H-index is the maximum between current h-index and the candidate.

+This is my first solution, an O(n\*log(n)) one.
+Can it be improved?
+Well, there's the basic rule: if it does more than required, very probably it can be.

+Matter of fact, this can be done in O(n) time.
+The logic is: we know h-index is between 0 and n.
+Traverse it once and use an array to keep track of number of papers with i citations.
+Than traverse the new array from the end and cumulative sum the papers until the sum is higher than the number of citations i checking.

 ## Code

+### First solution (O(n\*log(n))

+'''
 void swap(int* a, int* b){
     int temp = *a;
     *a = *b;